ExultCorp/adapt-contrib-flipcard/README.md

 	 	"displayTitle": "Flip Card",
 	 	"body": "This is optional body text.
 Click the image below to reveal the text.", "instruction": "",
+	 	"_flipType": "singleFlip",
+	 	"_flipTime": 400,
 	 	"_items": [
 	 		{
 	 			"frontImageSrc":"assets/flip_1.png",
-	 			"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backListOfOptions": [
-	 				"Avail technology no matter how expensive it be, to reduce greenhouse releases.", "Persuade the citizens of a nation to get together and work towards a development program.", "Follow rules and regulations set by the government to avoid excessive greenhouse emissions."
+	 			"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backBody": "<ul><li>Avail technology no matter how expensive it be, to reduce greenhouse releases.</li><li>Persuade the citizens of a nation to get together and work towards a development program.</li>Follow rules and regulations set by the government to avoid excessive greenhouse emissions.</li></ul>"
-	 			]
 	 		},
 	 		{
 	 			"frontImageSrc":"assets/flip_2.png",
-	 			"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backListOfOptions": [
-	 				"Avail technology no matter how expensive it be, to reduce greenhouse releases.", "Persuade the citizens of a nation to get together and work towards a development program.", "Follow rules and regulations set by the government to avoid excessive greenhouse emissions."
+	 			"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backBody": "<ul><li>Avail technology no matter how expensive it be, to reduce greenhouse releases.</li><li>Persuade the citizens of a nation to get together and work towards a development program.</li>Follow rules and regulations set by the government to avoid excessive greenhouse emissions.</li></ul>"
+	 		}
 	 	]
 	}
-	 	],
-	 	"_flipType": "singleFlip",
-	 	"_flipTime":400
-	}

 ##Settings overview

-For example JSON format, see [example.json](https://github.com/CrediPointSolutions/adapt-contrib-flipCard/blob/master/example.json)
+For example JSON format, see [example.json](https://github.com/ExultCorp/adapt-contrib-flipCard/blob/master/example.json)

 The following explains further settings for the flipCard component: